ZenithFlux/Small_Projects/README.md

 Sets an online repo as origin of local one.

-**3. git push -u origin main**
+**3. git push -u origin HEAD**

-Sets 'main' branch as upstream branch and pushes all commited changes.
+Sets remote branch with same name as current branch as upstream branch and pushes all commited changes.
+Creates a new branch at remote if it doesn't exist.
 It is required to use `git commit` before this command.

 **4. git add --all**